 •In vitro proof of concept

-•In vivosafety tests.
+•In vivosafety and efficacy tests.

 NovelCompounds that can be used for a cost-effective treatment of glycogen storage disorders using an ultra-rare disease for entry, in a market dominated by expensive Enzyme Replacement Therapies.

 Dr. Or Kakhlon